 The Internet and social media have changed things.
-One of those is how easy it is for a concept to "go viral," meaning to expand quickly through social media.
-One of those concepts in pain medicine that is also cashing in on the lucrative physical therapy education market is called pain neuroscience education, or PNE.
-It's mostly the same pseudoscientific hocus-pocus that was spouted back in the day by chronic pain programs, updated for what we know about pain in the 21st century, with heavy helpings of quasi science.
-This morning I'd like to scientifically review one of the three pillars on which the movement is built and show that instead of being made of solid and reliable stone, it's in fact made of the same straw of which the first little pig built his house.
+One of those is how easy it is for a concept to “go viral,” meaning to expand quickly through social media.
+One of those concepts in pain medicine that is also cashing in on the lucrative physical therapy education market is called pain neuroscience education, or PNE (aka CBT or Cognitive Behavioral Therapy).
+It’s mostly the same pseudoscientific hocus-pocus that was spouted back in the day by chronic pain programs, updated for what we know about pain in the 21st century, with heavy helpings of quasi-science.
+This morning I’d like to scientifically review one of the three pillars on which the movement is built and show that instead of being made of solid and reliable stone, it’s in fact made of the same straw of which the first little pig built his house.

 Why take my very limited time to review the research that supports PNE?
 Because I see legitimately hurt patients every day who are about to be swallowed whole by this viral movement.
 Meaning that the quality of physical therapy care in the U.S. is about to fall off a cliff as armies of newly trained PNE chronic pain deniers are about to tell these poor, unfortunate people that the pain they experience isn’t related to any problems they may have, but instead is a fiction of their overactive nerves.

 What Is PNE?